spacemit-com/bianbu-docs/en/system_integration/bianbu_2.1_rootfs_create.md

 Different variants have different metapackages:

 - Minimal: `bianbu-minimal`
-- Desktop: `bianbu-desktop`, `bianbu-desktop-zh`, `bianbu-desktop-en`, `bianbu-desktop-minimal-en`, `bianbu-standard`, `bianbu-development`
+- Desktop Desktop Version: `bianbu-desktop`, `bianbu-desktop-zh`, `bianbu-desktop-en`, `bianbu-desktop-minimal-en`, `bianbu-standard`, `bianbu-development`
 - NAS: `bianbu-nas`
-- Desktop Lite：`bianbu-desktop-lite`
+- LXQt Desktop Version：`bianbu-desktop-lite`

-Desktop, Desktop Lite, and NAS variants are all based on Minimal.
+GNOME, LXQt, and NAS variants are all based on Minimal.
 It is recommended to install the Minimal meta-package first, then install the corresponding meta-packages.

 - **Minimal variant:**